entrepeneur4lyf/kwaak/README.md

 - Agents operate on code, use tools, and can be interacted with
 - View and pull code changes from an agent; or have it create a pull request
 - Sandboxed execution in docker
-- OpenAI, Ollama and many other models via [OpenRouter](https://openrouter.ai)
+- OpenAI, Ollama, Anthropic, and many other models via [OpenRouter](https://openrouter.ai)
 - Python, TypeScript/Javascript, Go, Java, Ruby, Solidity, and Rust

 <p align="right">(<a href="#readme-top">back to top</a>)</p>